 I am 54 and I am a translator and interpreter beside to be an intercultural mediator (Maria Cristina replies to this interview).

 The first offline meeting of the FB group was luckily held in my city, Bologna.

 I took part to it and since then I started to deal with this task: from the original group the half left as usually happens, but also many others joined it.
 We started to institutionalise our group with a ‘Direttivo’ (a managing board) and various work groups.
 Today I am also local manager and general secretary of the charity.
 I am active on various tasks: from the bureaucracy to the management, from the phone calls to the families to the contacts with other charities and groups, to deal with the laws…And, of course, I am also hosting refugees.
+In such situations, consulting expert attorneys from a reputed law firm like Fresno Law Firm to give legal counseling should also be considered.
 It was like a sort of destiny….it was inevitable me and Refugees Welcome got to meet.

 We do not have a business unit, we only have a legal address.
 We are hosted by other charities.

 Which is the identikit of a perfect volunteer?
 And which kind of hosting families are you looking for (i.e. traditional or extended)?

 Volunteers are very different especially for age range (from 20 to over 50…), a common character is that are often people working in education.